rangle/ngCourse2/handout/11-migrate.md

 templates are still mostly in Angular 1.x style.

 Once an application is converted to ng-forward style it is very close to Angular 2, but still requires refactoring.
-In most cases ng-forward is not as efficient an option as ng-upgrade, with respect to refactoring time.
+In most cases, ng-forward is not as efficient an option as ng-upgrade, with respect to refactoring time.
 The payload of an ng-forwarded application is smaller, and porting to ng-forward can be done in an even more ad-hoc fashion than with ng-upgrade.